liamndza/CDII-Healthcare-Systems-Reviews/README.md

 ## Introduction

 Patient satisfaction is a critical but often underutilized signal in evaluating health plan performance.
-While traditional surveys (e.g., CAHPS) are the standard, public review platforms like Yelp offer a large, unsolicited source of patient feedback that can complement existing measures.
+While traditional surveys are the standard, public review platforms like Yelp offer a large, unsolicited source of patient feedback that can complement existing measures.
+This was created when my office, at that time, was facing budget cuts in outsourcing traditional external survey and research organizations.
+Thus, I was tasked with utilizing non-traditional platforms, such as Yelp, to open up possible sources for feedback and rating frameworks.

+This project is meant to open up new ideas and possibilities.
+I acknowledge that data from social media can be quite messy!

 This project explores whether Yelp reviews can be used to derive a meaningful patient satisfaction metric for California health plans and medical groups.
 By scraping reviews via the SerpAPI Yelp engine and applying NLP-based sentiment analysis, we aim to surface patterns in patient experience that may not appear in structured survey data.